There are two methods for analysts to upload files for Malware Analysis scanning.

-The scan job is submitted and NetWitness Suite displays a confirmation message for successful submission.
+The scan job is submitted and NetWitness Platform displays a confirmation message for successful submission.
 The scan request is added to the Scan Jobs List dashlet.
 The bypass settings in this dialog override the default settings in the basic Malware Analysis configuration settings.

 - The job is added to the Scan Jobs List in the Select a Malware Analysis Service dialog and in the Unified dashboard Scan Jobs List dashlet.